Mario Rivera Martinó: Early years

-Rivera Martinó joined the United States Army in 1942, during World War II.
+Rivera Martinó joined the United States Army in 1942, serving during World War II.
 The Ring, an American boxing magazine, gave him the assignment of covering Joe Louis’s tour of Army camps.
 The Army had placed Louis in its Special Services Division rather than sending him into combat.
 Louis went on a celebrity tour with other notables, including fellow boxer Sugar Ray Robinson.
-Rivera Martinó served actively in the Army as a reporter until 1944.
+Rivera Martinó served actively in the Army as a reporter until his honorable discharge from the Army in 1944.

 Career

 Rivera Martinó returned to New York City and in 1945, he filed his first report with The Ring.
 He moved to Puerto Rico in 1948 and continued to write for The Ring, being their Puerto Rico correspondent for the next 50 years.
 He wrote both in English and Spanish thus, turning boxing around with his Hispanic touch.
 He is the first professional chronicler of the Caribbean who was dramatically inserted in international boxing.
 Rivera Martinó also had a boxing sports column in The San Juan Star, a local Puerto Rican newspaper.
 In 1950, he wrote his first ringside report for the magazine.

 Among the Puerto Rican boxers which he covered on the ringside were Jose "Chegüi" Torres, Carlos Ortiz, Esteban de Jesús, Edwin "El Chapo" Rosario, Wilfredo "Bazooka" Gomez and Félix "Tito" Trinidad.
 His list of the 10 greatest Puerto Rican-born fighters of all-time are the following: